These are the 11 Top Social Media Management Tools for Business that I can't Live Without.

 Tack is new to my kit bag of tools.
 I love it and I don't think I'll be letting it go anytime soon.
 Check it out here.

-I do a lot of speaking and training in the tourism industry and this tool is a well-needed game changer when it comes to harnessing the power of user-generated content … in the right way.
+I do a lot of speaking and training in the tourism industry.
+This tool is a well-needed game changer when it comes to harnessing the power of user-generated content … in the right way.